 5) Media Release Agreement

 If you want to use other people’s photos, videos or audios legally then protect yourself with a media release agreement in place.
-This will protect both you and the person whose content you are using.
+It’s a type of contract that will protect both you and the person whose content you are using.

-Without this protection, you could be sued for copyright infringement.
+Without this mutual agreement, you could be sued for copyright infringement.

 Learn all about it in this blog post.